Conjugacy problem in groups with quadratic Dehn function: Introduction

 The incorrectness of this "quasi-proof" is in the last phrase.
 Indeed, there may be a smaller area van Kampen diagram with the same boundary label as $\Delta''$.
-Still there is a lot of flexibility in choosing $\Delta$ and the path $q$ in it.
-It looks like it would require infinite number of relations to ensure that all the boundary paths of various diagrams $\Delta''$ have feelings with much fewer cells than $\Delta''$.
+Still there is a lot of flexibility in choosing $\Delta$ and the path $\bf q$ in it.
+It looks like it would require infinite number of defining relations to ensure that all the boundary paths of various diagrams $\Delta''$ have fillings with much fewer cells than $\Delta''$.
 In particular, if $G$ satisfies some mild form of asphericity, the proof should work.
-Rips conjectured that this should be true for all finitely presented groups.
-In \cite{OS06} we confirmed this conjecture for a wide class of multiple HNN extensions of free groups.
+We conjectured that this is true for all finitely presented groups \cite{OS06}.
+In \cite{OS06}, we confirmed this conjecture for a wide class of multiple HNN extensions of free groups.
 We also constructed in \cite{OS06} a multiple HNN extension of a free group with undecidable conjugacy problem and the minimal possible Dehn function $n^2\log n$.

-Nevertheless, in this paper, we give a negative answer to Rips' question (and hence disprove Rips's conjecture as well):
+Nevertheless, in this paper, we give a negative answer to Rips' question (and hence disprove our conjecture as well):

 \begin{theorem} There exists a finitely presented group with undecidable conjugacy problem and quadratic Dehn function. \end{theorem}